Robotics-and-Dynamical-Systems-Lab/RAS545/Lab4/instructions.md

    3.6 Execute the python code to send cobot commands.
 The python code enables your desktop to connect to the robot's IP address.

    3.7 Learn more on how to send cobot commands via Python sockets.
-A python file is already provided for you [here]()
+A python file to connect to the robot via the ethernet cable is already provided for you [here]().
+Matlab files to connect to the robot via the ethernet cable is available [here]().

    3.8 You can use any other language to send the cobot commands.